Valediction (Agent Carter): Casting

 In February 2015, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham would star as Peggy Carter, Edwin Jarvis, Jack Thompson, Daniel Sousa, and Roger Dooley, respectively.
 It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, Ralph Brown as Dr. Ivchenko / Johann Fennhoff, Dominic Cooper as Howard Stark, Bridget Regan as Dottie Underwood, Walker Roach as "Captain America" radio actor, Erin Torpey as "Betty Carver" radio actor, Ralph Garman as radio announcer, Dajuan Johnson as Officer Pike, Glenn Taranto as Detective Prendergast, Kevin Ashworth as Agent Fisher, Patrick Smith as Agent Butch Wallace, Matt Raimo as Reporter #1, Ward Roberts as Reporter #2, John Prosky as Senator Walt Cooper, Gerald Webb as Prison Guard Gary Trower, and Christopher Poehls as Ground Crewman.
 However, Roach, Torpey, Garman, Johnson, Ashworth, Smith, Raimo, Roberts, Webb, and Poehls did not receive guest star credit in the episode.
 Fonseca, Brown, Cooper, Regan, Roach, Torpey, and Garman reprise their roles from earlier in the series.
 Additionally, Toby Jones reprises his role of Arnim Zola from the Captain America films.

 Marvel Cinematic Universe tie-ins

 The episode explores the origins of the Hydra-led Winter Soldier program and brainwashing from Captain America: The Winter Soldier and Agents of S.H.I.E.L.D., as seen by the end tag when Zola approaches Faustus about mind control.

 Release

-Broadcast

 "Valediction" was first aired in the United States on ABC on February 24, 2015.

-Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive in the U.S. "Now is Not the End" debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.